uncenter/array-includes-vs-index-of-bench/README.md

 # array-includes-vs-index-of-bench

 A benchmark comparing the performance of Array#includes to Array#indexOf.
+Inspired by [an old dicussion about which to use when checking if an item exists in an array](https://github.com/nodejs/node/issues/26568).
+Benchmarks adapted from https://gist.github.com/starkwang/a5045f3d50ae2f1326eea50d4f8267e1.

 ## Results